900 glowing orbs to sway in Madison Square Park this winter

 Hundreds of ethereal orbs will sway in the wind at Madison Square Park this winter as part of a new public art project by artist Erwin Redl.

-Starting Thursday, 900 spheres will be suspended from a square grid of steel poles and cabling over the Oval Lawn and will glow with discrete LED lights, according to the Madison Square Park Conservancy/Mad.
+Starting Thursday, 900 spheres will be suspended from a square grid of steel poles and cabling over the Oval Lawn and glow with discreet LED lights, according to the Madison Square Park Conservancy/Mad.
 Sq.
 Art.

 The orbs will light up in abstract patterns, too, adding movement and light to the otherwise dark nights.